OpenDSA/OpenDSA/RST/en/Glossary.rst

       All other nodes in the tree are :term:`descendants <descendant>` of the root.

+   rotation
+      In the :term:`AVL Tree` and :term:`Splay Tree`, a rotation is a local operation performed on a node, its children, and its grandchildren that can result in reordering their relationship.
+      The goal of performing a rotation is to make the tree more :term:`balanced <balanced tree>`.

    runtime environment
       The environment in which a program (of a particular programming language) executes.